Cable car No. 15 is no off-the-shelf vehicle.

 Current Music: Red Expendables -- Tightrope ♬

-DNA Lounge update, wherein the camera goes click and the back wall is ornamented.
+DNA Lounge: Wherein the camera goes click and the back wall is ornamented.

 Current Music: La Roux -- In for the Kill (Lifelike Remix) ♬